Acne

 Hormones

-This issue can affect both men and women.
+This can occur in both men and women.

 Diet